rabestro/sololearn-challenges/OneLinersRuby.md

 ```ruby
 puts '.1415926...'[gets.to_i]
 ```
+You can check program in python that uses this approach: [DigitsPi.py](hard/pro-digits-of-pi/DigitsPi.py)

-Hovewer there is program to compute pi digits:
+Hovewer there is program to compute pi digits by using The Gauss–Legendre iterative algorithm:

 ```ruby
 require 'bigdecimal'